Orwell Astronomical Society (Ipswich)

 We have received many favourable comments by way of feedback, not least the following by email from a family who attended on Sunday:

 Just a note to say that we had a wonderful time at the Observatory Open Evening tonight; the huge telescope was magnificent, and the balcony telescopes were very interesting and demonstrated by very friendly and informative folk.
-In addition, the talk by Paul Whiting on eEclipses was brilliant.
+In addition, the talk by Paul Whiting on eclipses was brilliant.

 It only remains for me, on behalf of the whole society, to thank all members who so kindly and freely gave of their time to help over the course of the event.
 Your efforts are much appreciated and the event raised some £201.71 for Society funds.
 Thank you!